Harald-U/security-and-microservices/index.md

 # {{site.title}}
 {{site.description}}

+This workshop is an adaptation of the IBM Workshop [Get started with security for your Java Microservices application](https://ibm-developer.gitbook.io/get-started-with-security-for-your-java-microservi/).

+The IBM Workshop depends on preprovisioned Kubernetes clusters on the IBM Cloud based on IBM Cloud Kubernetes Service (IKS) which are not free to use, they incur costs.

+This version of the workshop is based on [Minikube](https://minikube.sigs.k8s.io/docs/) running on your own workstation.

+---

 In this workshop you will learn how to get started with Application Security from two perspectives:
 * Platform security
 * Authentication and Authorization implementation